CalebKornegay/ECE469/analysis/README.md

 # Analysis

-# REQUIREMENTS
+# Requirements

 You must have the data folder with all the .wavs.
-This can be obtained two ways:
+This can be obtained three ways:

 * download the data.tar.gz from the google drive and unzip
 * download utf8_out.txt and utf8_out1.txt from the google drive and run `deal_with_output.py`
+* have the submission zip (data.tar.gz is included)

+It is recommended to create a virtual environment with `python -m venv .venv`.
+Activate with `. .venv/bin/activate`.
+Then install the required pip packages with `pip install -r requirements.txt`.

 # Building/Running Model

+Files are as follows:
+* accel_gender_analysis:
+* accel_gender_equality_analysis:
+* accel_number_analysis:
+* accel_number_equality_analysis:
+* accel_person_analysis:

 This is all in one file.
 Run `accel_gender_analysis.py`.

-If you want to see what the training is like with the normal audio files run `gender_analysis.py`
+If you want to see what the training is like with the normal audio files run `ref/gender_analysis.py`

 # Data source

+To create the accelerometer data folder extract data.tar.gz.
+If you do not have data.tar.gz download it from the google drive. (data.tar.gz is included in the tar submission)

+To get the original dataset run `setup/get_dataset`.
+To parse accelerometer output run the file through `setup/deal_with_output.py`.

 [https://www.kaggle.com/datasets/sripaadsrinivasan/audio-mnist](https://www.kaggle.com/datasets/sripaadsrinivasan/audio-mnist)